 Out: Jan Mucha (released); Thomas Hitzlsperger (released); Phil Neville (retired); Jake Bidwell (Brentford, undisclosed); Conor McAleny (Brentford, loan)

-Roberto Martinez’s Everton are a bit of unknown.
+Roberto Martinez’s Everton are a bit of unknown ahead of the new season.
 The Spaniard has shipped in three players from old club Wigan but Everton fans will be acutely aware that these players were embroiled in an unsuccessful relegation battle last season.
 Kone is a decent addition after impressing with the Latics whilst on-loan wide man Gerard Deulofeu can cause havoc in opposition defences.
 Much will hinge on whether Marouane Fellaini and Leighton Baines stay at the club, and how they are replaced if sold.

 Grade: B- (last week: B-)